Make an appointment ➝

 Chronic Rhinitis is characterized by chronic drainage from the nose, sometimes associated with nasal congestion and difficulty breathing.
 Depending on the cause of allergic rhinitis, there may be other associated symptoms.
 For example, allergic chronic rhinitis may be associated with sneezing, watery eyes, itchiness, and/or rash related to allergen exposure.
 Rhinitis related to sinus infections may be associated with headaches, fevers, fatigue, or thick nasal secretions.

-How do you treat Chronic Rhinitis?
+How do you Treat Chronic Rhinitis?

 Treatment of chronic rhinitis requires treating the underlying cause.
 Usually treatment involves a combination of oral and topical medications including antihistamines, steroids, and nasal saline irrigations.